 Two Pakistani families in Thailand and Malaysia.
 Both families fled religious persecution in Pakistan.
 The first family, whose application was submitted in October 2016, were interviewed in Malaysia on September 18, 2018 and approved to come to Canada.
 They are expected before the end of December 2018.

 The second family’s sponsorship application was rejected in March 2017 by a Canadian Visa Officer.
 Nest appealed the decision and won the judicial review.
 A second interview was held in May 2018.
 The family was rejected a second time.
 Nest has commenced a new sponsorship application.

 Both families are living in difficult circumstances because the UNHCR denied their asylum requests and without UN documents they can be arrested, jailed or even deported.
 Neither Thailand or Malaysia are signatories to the UN Convention on refugees.

 Syrian lawyer, his spouse and two children: The Anglican Diocese of Saskatoon gave Nest four allocations this year to sponsor this family in Jordan.
 They were interviewed on October 22, 2018 and approved.
 They are expected to arrive in Saskatoon the next four to six months.

 Iraqi family of two in Dubai: Single mom Sura and her young son are waiting to be reunited with her sister Noor in Saskatoon.
-Nest sponsored Noor and her son in 2015.
-Nest submitted the application for Sura and Namer in December 2016.
+Sura just learned she will be interviewed by Canadian immigration on November 15, 2018.
+Nest submitted the application for Sura and her son Namer in December 2016.